bartob14/BI-Analysis-TheLooker-Ecommerce/README.md

-*Insight:* Revenue projections show significant growth under the best-case scenario, while the worst-case scenario forecasts a 30% revenue drop in 2024 due to economic downturns, with recovery by 2028.
+*Insight:* Revenue projections show significant growth under the best-case scenario, while the worst-case scenario forecasts a 30% revenue drop in 2024 due to economic downturns, with recovery by 2028.<br>
 *Action:* Use scenario planning to optimize inventory and vendor relationships while preparing for potential market disruptions.

 ## Key Insights and Recommendations

-- *Product Performance:* Categories like sweaters and jeans are top-performers, while accessories need pricing adjustments to improve profitability.
+- *Product Performance:* Categories like sweaters and jeans are top-performers, while accessories need pricing adjustments to improve profitability.<br>
-- *Customer Segmentation:* Targeted marketing efforts based on age, gender, and location can enhance product sales and customer satisfaction.
+- *Customer Segmentation:* Targeted marketing efforts based on age, gender, and location can enhance product sales and customer satisfaction.<br>
-- *Traffic Source:* Search traffic is the most profitable channel, and optimizing SEO and paid search strategies will further improve customer acquisition.
+- *Traffic Source:* Search traffic is the most profitable channel, and optimizing SEO and paid search strategies will further improve customer acquisition.<br>
-- *Sales Forecasting:* Scenario planning should be incorporated into inventory and marketing strategies to navigate potential economic fluctuations.
+- *Sales Forecasting:* Scenario planning should be incorporated into inventory and marketing strategies to navigate potential economic fluctuations.<br>

 `Note:` The dataset used for this analysis is AI-generated and does not represent real-world customer data.
 The insights should be validated with actual data before implementation.

 ## Project Overview
 **Repository Structure**

-- `data/:` Contains the datasets used for analysis.
+- `data/:` Contains the datasets used for analysis.<br>
-- `outdir/;` Contains manipulated data and new dataframes
+- `outdir/;` Contains manipulated data and new dataframes<br>
-- `notebooks/:` Jupyter notebook with the full analysis and visualizations.
+- `notebooks/:` Jupyter notebook with the full analysis and visualizations.<br>
 - `images/:` Folder containing images of the visualizations used in the project.